Pelargonium appendiculatum (L. f.) Willd.

 Geraniospermum appendiculatum, Geranium appendiculatum

-Pelargonium appendiculatum is a geophyte plant up to 12 inches (30 cm) tall, with a very short stem, covered with grey, irregularly incised, feathery leaves.
+Pelargonium appendiculatum is a geophyte plant with a very short stem, covered with grey, irregularly incised, feathery leaves.
+It grows up to 12 inches (30 cm) tall.
 The thickened root can grow up to 5 inches (12.5 cm) in diameter.
-The ear-shaped, exceptionally broad and rigid stipules, and the silky, decompound leaves distinguish this plant from all allied species.
-The flowers are from almost white to pale yellow with reddish markings.
+The ear-shaped, exceptionally broad, and rigid stipules and the silky, decompound leaves distinguish this plant from all allied species.
+Flowers are from almost white to pale yellow with reddish markings.

 USDA hardiness zones 9b to 10b: from 25 °F (−3.9 °C) to 40 °F (+4.4 °C).